Skip to main content

 Criteria for NIH Common Fund Programs

-• Transformative: Programs are expected to have exceptionally high and broadly applicable impact
+• Transformative – strong potential for exceptionally high and broadly applicable impact in biomedical/behavioral research